-Llerenas admitted that she charged the named claimants a fee for filling the applications, which was often paid out of the fraudulently obtained benefits.
+Llerenas charged the named claimants a fee for filling the applications, which was often paid out of the fraudulently obtained benefits.
 In at least one case, she told the named claimant that she was still employed at EDD and could control the distribution of the unemployment insurance benefits, and then demanded an additional payment for "releasing" the benefits.

-In total, 197 debit cards were fraudulently issued because of this scheme, resulting in losses to EDD and the United States Treasury that Llerenas has admitted were at least \$1,633,487.
+In total, 197 debit cards were fraudulently issued because of this scheme.
+Judge Holcomb found that the resulting losses to EDD and the United States Treasury that Llerenas caused totaled \$4,298,093.